 Now, there is an added tip you can do to make an even higher quality acorn flour: Strain the water every day through cheesecloth.
 Why?
-Look at the picture to the right: See the top layer that’s lighter in color?
+Look at the picture above: See the top layer that’s lighter in color?
 It’s acorn fat and starch.

 It’s so light some will pour off every day as you change the water.
 Straining through cheesecloth preserves this fat and starch and will make your flour even richer and tastier.
 Do this and you will be rewarded with flavor later.